 If you ever asked yourself if a Chinatown exists in a Chinese town I can clearly answer you now with yes.
 You find mostly elderly people which lived there for a long time and were witness to all the transitions the city went through.
 Some parts of Shanghai are strongly neglected and it feels like a set back in time while other quarters growing rapidly towards the sky.
 The heart of the city sets the rhythm and the beat is fast.
 You can feel the dynamic of changes which requires a constant personal adjustment.
-Those who can’t keep up with such speed will be flushed out, like the movement of falling tide, into uncertainty of the suburbs.
+Those who can’t keep up with such speed will be flushed out, like the movement of falling tide, into the uncertainty of the suburbs.

 I came in February to Shanghai, right at the beginning of the Chinese new year, the year of the rooster.
-At that time the city is deserted, at least thats what the locals say!
+At that time the city is deserted, at least that’s what the locals say!
 For more than 2000 years the Chinese name their years by using a cycle of twelve animals and the legend says the Buddha himself was choosing them.
 The Chinese calendar which reaches back to the mythical yellow emperor (around 2600 BC) plays an important role in the traditional fortune telling and by issuing a horoscope.
 The new year celebrations are always big.
 Well then… 雞 年 安康 Jī nián ān kānn (Peace and wholesomeness in the year of the rooster).
 By the way… the Chinese symbol 雞 (rooster) refers to rooster and hen!

-After hanging out with some friends at the french concession district I moved on to the Shanghai Museum which appealed very dominant to me.
+After hanging out with some friends at the French concession district I moved on to the Shanghai Museum which appealed very dominant to me.
 This massive construction always hosts great exhibitions but I gave up after trying three times.
-Whenever I got there, hundreds of people where in line to get in… sorry, but that is not my style and so I rather moved on and enjoyed my time at the older parts of Shanghai while taking pictures.
+Whenever I got there, hundreds of people were in line to get in… sorry, but that is not my style and so I rather moved on and enjoyed my time at the older parts of Shanghai while taking pictures.

 I just spend seven days in Shanghai but I did not waste a single minute of it!
 Most of the time I left the apartment very early and you could also find me on the street past midnight to take some more pictures.
-Without a doubt this mega city pulsates in its own and fast rhythm but to stroll around as an early bird or late at night provided me with exciting and calming emotions at the same time.
+Without a doubt, this mega city pulsates in its own and fast rhythm but to stroll around as an early bird or late at night provided me with exciting and calming emotions at the same time.
 The city lights, my camera, a little bit of cash and surrounded by 25 000 000 people.

 Shanghai, February 2017

-Shanghai, day & night ..
+Shanghai, day & night